UNITED WAY SUNCOAST’S

 Equity: The intentional inclusion of everyone in society.
 Equity is achieved when systemic, institutional, and historical barriers based on race, gender, sexual orientation, and other identities are dismantled and no longer predict socioeconomic, education and health outcomes.

-Racism: Prejudice which is supported by social, institutional, and economic power.
+Racism: Prejudice supported by social, institutional, and economic power.
 Racism manifests itself on several levels, including internally through bigotry and implicit bias, institutionally through outcome disparities, and culturally through historically racist policies and practices.

 - United Way Suncoast stands against all forms of discrimination, racism, and injustice.
 We work to ensure that every person in our community has equitable opportunities to reach their full potential.